-Deploying Unemployment Insurance Benefits Expeditiously While Reducing Improper Payments
+Deploying Unemployment Insurance Benefits Expeditiously and Efficiently While Reducing Improper Payments

-Over the years, the OIG has repeatedly reported significant concerns with DOL and State Workforce Agencies’ (SWA) ability to deploy program benefits expeditiously and efficiently while ensuring integrity and adequate oversight, particularly in response to national emergencies and disasters.
-The OIG has reiterated these concerns following the economic downturn created by the COVID-19 pandemic and the unprecedented levels of federal funding allocated to the Unemployment Insurance (UI) program, which is currently estimated at approximately $896 billion.
+The Office of Inspector General (OIG) has repeatedly reported significant concerns with the Department of Labor (DOL) and State Workforce Agencies’ (SWA) ability to deploy program benefits expeditiously and efficiently while ensuring integrity and adequate oversight, particularly in response to national emergencies and disasters.
+The OIG reiterated these concerns following the economic downturn created by the COVID-19 pandemic and the unprecedented levels of federal funding allocated to the unemployment insurance (UI) program, currently estimated at approximately $872.5 billion.

 Providing the OIG Access to UI Claimant Data and Wage Records

-The OIG must have easy and expeditious access to state UI claimant and wage records to conduct appropriate oversight of UI funds.
-In support of OIG oversight activities, the OIG needs the authority to access SWA UI claimant data and wage records to verify claimants’ eligibility for UI benefits, including both initial eligibility (and amounts) and continuing eligibility.
-Direct and timely access to these records will permit the OIG to identify claimants who are receiving benefits while also earning wages.
-The OIG could also use those records to assess the outcomes of UI reemployment programs, as well as other training programs, such as YouthBuild and Job Corps, where employment and wage increases are important factors in determining a program’s success.
+The OIG must have easy and expeditious access to state UI claimant and wage records to conduct appropriate audit and investigative oversight of UI funds.
+As outlined in June 2021, disclosure limitations regarding UI potential fraud data10 contradict the Inspector General Act of 1978, as amended.
+To obtain access to UI data, the OIG had to issue two separate sets of IG subpoenas.
+The resulting delays equated to the lack of detection and prevention of billions of dollars in potentially fraudulent claims at the earliest opportunity.
+In support of the OIG’s oversight activities, the OIG needs access to UI claimant data and wage records from SWAs to verify claimants’ eligibility for UI benefits, including both initial eligibility (and amounts) and continuing eligibility.
+Direct and timely access to these records will permit the OIG to identify claimants who appear to be receiving benefits while also earning wages.
+Further, direct and timely access to UI data will allow the OIG to use our data analytics program to identify and investigate complex identity theft and multistate fraud schemes, as we have successfully done during the pandemic.
+The OIG could also use UI data to assess the outcomes of UI reemployment programs.

 Protecting the Safety and Health of Workers